hcomet/CheapoDC/README.md

 As indicated the defaults service is OpenWeather API.
 But if you do not want to share information with yet another internet data collector then configure Open-Meteo.
 ## Web UI
 CheapoDC comes with a Web UI that supports basic web authentication.
 The ID and password for the web authentication is set in the CDCdefines.h file as part of the build configuration.
 Default is "admin" for both.
 TLS (or HTTPS) is not supported so the security is minimal.
-The intention is to priovde a deterent to someone on your network from easily doing a Web OTA upgrade to the firmware or uploading files to the LittleFS partition.
+The intention is to provide a deterrent to someone on your network from easily doing a Web OTA upgrade to the firmware or uploading files to the LittleFS partition.

 The Web UI has 4 main pages, a dashboard, a configuration page, a device management page and a file management page.
 ### CheapoDC Dashboard